990aa/kivixa/README.md

 <img src="icon.png" height = 250 width = 250>
 </p>

 # Kivixa

 A  creative workspace and digital canvas built with Flutter, featuring advanced drawing tools, performance optimizations, and multi-format export capabilities for Android, Windows, iOS, macOS, Linux, and Web.

 ## 🎨 What is Kivixa?

-Kivixa is a **complete creative workspace** designed for digital artists, designers, annotators, and creative s.
+Kivixa is a **creative workspace** designed for digital artists, designers, annotators, and creative s.
 Whether you're sketching ideas, annotating documents, or creating digital artwork, Kivixa provides -grade tools with desktop-class performance on any device.

 ## ✨ Key Features